Free women don’t chase cages

 Why should I?

 Second: I always thought I was in a hurry to become a mum again.
 I wanted my daughter to become a big sister quickly.
-I haven’t given up on that dream, but I am also only twenty-eight.
+I haven’t given up on the dream of a fulfilling family life, but I am also only twenty-eight.
 Even though family building was a tangible option with my ex, something we both wanted, both felt ready for, and were good at , something had shifted.

 For the first time, I am taking seriously what I bring into this world.
 I love my creative expression.
 I love where I am heading in my career.
 I am actively building my dream life.